feast-dev/feast/docs/reference/feature-servers/local-feature-server.md

-# Local feature server
+# Python feature server

 ## Overview

-The local feature server is an HTTP endpoint that serves features with JSON I/O. This enables users to get features from Feast using any programming language that can make HTTP requests.
-A [remote feature server](../alpha-aws-lambda-feature-server.md) on AWS Lambda is also available.
+The feature server is an HTTP endpoint that serves features with JSON I/O. This enables users to write + read features from Feast online stores using any programming language that can make HTTP requests.

+## CLI

+There is a CLI command that starts the server: `feast serve`.
+By default, Feast uses port 6566; the port be overridden by a `--port` flag.

+## Deploying as a service

+One can also deploy a feature server by building a docker image that bundles in the project's `feature_store.yaml`.
+See [helm chart](https://github.com/feast-dev/feast/blob/master/infra/charts/feast-python-server) for example.

+A [remote feature server](../alpha-aws-lambda-feature-server.md) on AWS Lambda is available.
 A remote feature server on GCP Cloud Run is currently being developed.

-## CLI

-There is a new CLI command that starts the server: `feast serve`.
-By default Feast uses port 6566; the port be overridden by a `--port` flag.

 ## Example

+### Initializing a feature server
 Here's the local feature server usage example with the local template:

 ```bash